burns202/STAT-19000/README.md

 If all went well, you should now see your submitted work in your assignment repository!

+> If you are comfortable with git and wish to use the command line to submit assignments, feel free to do so!

 ## Grading guidelines
-- Each project will be out of 10 points
+- The course grading policy can be found [here](http://www.stat.purdue.edu/datamine/19000/submission.html/)
 - All grades will be posted on [Blackboard](https://mycourses.purdue.edu/)

-Project deadlines are subject to change if the majority of individuals have not finished the project.
-Once a project deadline has passed however, we will reduce by 10 percent per day from the individuals who have not submitted their project solutions.

 ## Office hours
-Detailed office hours and contact information can be found [here](http://www.stat.purdue.edu/datamine/19000/)
+Detailed office hours and contact information can be found on the course page [here](http://www.stat.purdue.edu/datamine/19000/)